 This helped our client retain existing customers, renew contacts while up-selling other offerings.

-Taking into consideration our rich domain knowledge & 12+ years of experience in handling high volume help desk services, it was cost-effective and profitable for our client to entrust us for this engagement.
+Taking into consideration our rich domain knowledge & 12+ years of experience in handling high volume IT help desk services, it was cost-effective and profitable for our client to entrust us for this engagement.